iheartradio/kanaloa/README.md

 ### <a name="implPIE"></a>Implementation cetail for PIE
 A traffic regulator based on the PIE algo (Proportional Integral controller Enhanced) suggested in this paper https://www.ietf.org/mail-archive/web/iccrg/current/pdfB57AZSheOH.pdf by Rong Pan and his collaborators.
-The algo drop request with a probability, here is the pseudocode Every update interval Tupdate
+The algo drop request with a probability, here is the pseudocode:

+Every update interval `Tupdate`

   1. Estimation current queueing delay

      ```